Interlisp/medley/README.md

 A sub-project is [Interlisp/maiko](https://github.com/Interlisp/maiko) which is the implementation of the Lisp virtual machine.
 If you want to run on some other platform that we haven't tried, you just need to port/build Maiko.

+Newcomers to Medley Interlisp should check out [Blake McBride's Introduction to Medley](https://github.com/Interlisp/medley-intro)

-We're still in the process of sorting out what we have and ensuring we start with a solid base.
+We've made great process in sorting out what we have (some dusty corners notwithstanding) and are gearing up to fix problems as they are found.

 ## Running Medley on all platforms with Docker